California governor OKs mental health courts for homeless – KION546

 Each of California’s 58 counties would have to set up special courts to handle these cases.
 Counties that don’t participate could be fined up to $1,000 per day.

-Newsom said the biggest challenge will be finding and retaining enough health care workers to treat everyone who needs it.
+The biggest challenge for the new law will be having enough funding, housing and workers to implement it “without siphoning resources from the hundreds of thousands of county clients already counting on the vital behavioral health and substance use disorder services we provide,” said Michelle Doty Cabrera, executive director of the County Behavioral Health Director’s Association of California.

+Newsom echoed those comments, saying implementation will be key.
 The state budget this year includes $296.5 million for the “Workforce for a Healthy California for All Program,” which aims to recruit 25,000 community health workers by 2025.

 The National Alliance on Mental Illness of California supports the proposal, as do business organizations and dozens of cities, including the mayors of Los Angeles, Sacramento, San Francisco and San Diego.